GarudaR007X/ExploreISRO/README.md

 ## Why ExploreISRO?
 ISRO's commitment to space exploration has redefined our understanding of the cosmos.
 ExploreISRO is your go-to hub for information, fostering a community of space enthusiasts, developers, and researchers.

-## Under Development
-This project is a work in progress, and we invite the community to contribute to make ExploreISRO even more informative and engaging.

 ## Links
 - https://exploreisro.netlify.app/